 You are loved.

-We love our Incredible Infant mamas, and we are praying for those of you who are hurting today.
+We love our Mighty Mamas, and we are praying for those of you who are hurting today.

 Take a moment to pause and remember that sweet baby of yours.

 We ♥ honesty!
 This post contains affiliate links that provide extra money for our mutual coffee